Everytime You Touch Me

-"Everytime You Touch Me" is a song by American electronica musician Moby, released on February 13, 1995, as the third single from his third studio album, Everything Is Wrong (1995).
+"Everytime You Touch Me" is a song by American electronica musician Moby, released on February 13, 1995 by Mute and Elektra, as the third single from his third studio album, Everything Is Wrong (1995).
 Guest vocals on the song are performed by Rozz Morehead and Kochie Banton.
-It was a number one hit in Finland, and a top 20 hit in Ireland, the Netherlands, Scotland, and on the Canadian RPM Dance/Urban chart.
-In the UK, the song peaked at number 28.
+It became a number-one hit in Finland and reached the top 20 in Ireland, the Netherlands, and Scotland, as well as on the Canadian RPM Dance chart.
+Its music video was directed by Julie Hermelin.

 Release

-Before the release of the "Everytime You Touch Me" single, a remix competition was held.
-The winning remix, made by Jude Sebastian, is featured as track three on the single.
-In 2000, a 12-inch single was pressed in honour of the other remix contestants.
+Before the release of the "Everytime You Touch Me" single, US and UK remix competitions were held (a "remix parts" track having been included on some versions of Moby's previous single, "Feeling So Real").
+The winning remixes, made by Jude Sebastian (UK) and John Blackford (US), were included on various versions of the "Everytime You Touch Me" releases.
+In 2000, a 12-inch single was pressed in honor of the other remix contestants.

 A related promotional EP entitled Disk was released by Elektra in 1995.
-It was issued in an Enhanced CD with both standard audio tracks, music videos, and CD-ROM content.
+It was issued as an enhanced CD with both standard audio tracks, music videos, and CD-ROM content.
 The disc has a program which allows users to remix "Everytime You Touch Me" and view QuickTime interview clips.

 Critical reception

 Steve Baltin from Cash Box complimented the song as a "delightful disco number".
-Barry Walters for Spin wrote, "Soul sister Rozz Morehead rides the hyper-house beats like an old-school disco diva on the should-be dance floor smash "Everytime You Touch Me"."
+Ian Gittins from Melody Maker named it "an ace rave-pop single assured of chart action".
+Dele Fadele from NME felt "the gilded electro-pop splinters" of the original was "too obviously commercial".
+Gareth Grundy from Select noted that "Moby weaves familiar Wagnerian rave-pop like 'Every Time You Touch Me'."
+Barry Walters for Spin wrote, "Soul sister Rozz Morehead rides the hyper-house beats like an old-school disco diva on the should-be dance floor smash".

 Music video

 The accompanying music video for "Everytime You Touch Me" was directed by Julie Hermelin.
-She had previously directed the video for "Feeling So Real".
+She had previously directed the video for "Feeling So Real", which also featured Rozz Morehead.